-Thematic conceptual models describe the domain from an information system perspective; that is, the concepts and relationships in the domain (i.e. FSDF Theme) that are to be represented in a suite of information products.
+Thematic conceptual models describe the domain from an information system perspective; that is, the concepts and relationships in the FSDF Theme that are to be represented in a suite of information products.
 This provides a conceptual model for the suite of features and properties required to meet the theme (domain) use cases.
 This is necessary to ensure that the suite of products within the theme can be articulated together.

 There is likely to be considerable variation in the content that different communities agree to capture in their conceptual model.
-For example with the GeoSciML community (which is analogous to an FSDF Theme), the UML conceptual model was purely abstract, the UML logical model contained significant platform specific GML components and the physical model - the XML representation of the logical model.
+For example, with the GeoSciML community (which is analogous to an FSDF Theme), the UML conceptual model was purely abstract, the UML logical model contained significant platform specific GML components and the physical model was the XML representation of the logical model.
 The Observations and Measurements UML model (ISO 19156:2011) is an example of a cross domain conceptual model with a degree of abstraction removed, and OMXML as the physical model.

 At present FSDF thematic conceptual models have not been formally documented in the UML, but instead incorporated into the design constraints of the thematic logical models.
 Efforts have focused on defining initial Thematic Logical Models, with the Common Conceptual Model simply documenting abstract concepts and their relationships including cardinalities as shown in Figure 8.